korewireless/OmniCore-C-Device-SDK/doc/porting_guide.md

 Then, you can manually run each `make` command in the output to determine the part of the build process that's causing an issue.

 # Additional resources
-For more information about the Device SDK, see these other documents in the [GitHub repository](https://github.com/googlecloudplatform/iot-device-sdk-embedded-c):
+For more information about the Device SDK, see these other documents in the [GitHub repository](https://github.com/korewireless/Omnicore-C-Device-SDK):

-- [`README.md`](https://github.com/GoogleCloudPlatform/iot-device-sdk-embedded-c) provides general information about the file structure of the source, how to build on Linux, and a general overview of security.
+- [`README.md`](https://github.com/korewireless/Omnicore-C-Device-SDK) provides general information about the file structure of the source, how to build on Linux, and a general overview of security.

-- [`doc/user_guide.md`](https://github.com/GoogleCloudPlatform/iot-device-sdk-embedded-c/blob/development/doc/user_guide.md) provides an in-depth description of the Device SDK design and features, including MQTT logic, the event system, backoff logic, and platform security requirements.
+- [`doc/user_guide.md`](https://github.com/korewireless/Omnicore-C-Device-SDK/blob/development/doc/user_guide.md) provides an in-depth description of the Device SDK design and features, including MQTT logic, the event system, backoff logic, and platform security requirements.

-- [`doc/doxygen/api`](https://googlecloudplatform.github.io/iot-device-sdk-embedded-c/api/html/index.html) contains the function specifications for the Device SDK application-level API.

-- [`doc/doxygen/bsp`](https://googlecloudplatform.github.io/iot-device-sdk-embedded-c/bsp/html/index.html) contains the declarations and documentation for the abstracted Board Support Package (BSP) functions to port the Device SDK to new platforms.